One of the best things you can do for your yoga practice is to create a yoga room at home. One room of your entirely dedicate to youor practice.

 Get the colour right.
 Research shows that colours do indeed affect the way we feel.
 So make sure you paint the room a colour that create the right emotions.
 Use colour psychology to help you out [here’s a guide].

 Incorporate artwork: Research shows that art does affect the way we feel.
 You can actually make your house produce positive emotions just by incorporating the right artwork.
 There are tons of great artworks available online [and offline to, if you prefer], so try to find some art that creates positive feelings of happiness, calm and energy.
-Here is my guide to the best yoga decals for yoga room decor.

 Use shape: Different shapes create different emotions when we see them .
 You can make use of this in your furniture and other items in your yoga studio.
 For instance, an armchair with soft curvature will make you feel more relaxed than a chair that uses all straight edges.
 So be sure to use furniture that evokes the right mood.